-Hundreds of young men are at work.
-Each is busy with a different job along the conveyor belt.
+Hundreds of young men are at work, each busy with a different job along the conveyor belt.
 The conveyor belt moves parts at a frantic pace.
 The air is heavy with the sounds of the machines, the clanging of hammers, and the grunts of the workers.
 Each man does one job and nothing else, working as fast as he can.
 No one stops to look at us.
 They don't take their eyes from their work-"That's a sure way to lose a finger, or worse," says Mr. Hubbard.

 Mr. Hubbard explains that my job will be to smooth the edges of the pinion gear.
-He shows me how to do this using a buffer.
-I will put the finished gear on the conveyor belt when I'm done.
+He shows me how to do this using a tool called a buffer.
+I'm supposed to put the finished gear on the conveyor belt when I'm done.

 Mr. Hubbard asks me to show him what I've learned.
-When I'm done, he says, "Tip top, my boy.
+When I'm done, he puts a hand on my shoulder and says, "Tip top, my boy.
 Now you're an expert.
 Get to work."
 Then he walks away.